 According to the Human Movement Sciences Department at Old Dominion University, Virginia32, a combination of aerobic exercise and strength training is the most effective way to manage blood sugar levels.
 New "musclemass" increases the sugar uptake from the blood and its usage as fuel, whereas aerobic exercise increases "insulinaction".

 Special attention should be paid when patients have other diabetes complications (e.g., circulatory disease, neuropathy, or retinopathy).
-Furthermore, if the blood sugar levels are not kept under control, patients can develop hyper- or hypoglycemia during exercise.
+Furthermore, if the blood sugar levels are not kept under control, patients can develop hyper- or hypoglycaemia during exercise.
 In this case, it is advisable to adjust or closely monitor medication.

-Even if it might seem to be a logical and easy treatment option, an intensive blood-sugar-lowering therapy was proven to actually increase subjects’ mortality, by accelerating aging and promoting cancer, obesity, atherosclerosis, and inflammation in the arteries.33
+Even if it might seem to be a logical and easy treatment option, an intensive blood-sugar-lowering therapy was proven to actually increase subjects’ mortality, by accelerating ageing and promoting cancer, obesity, atherosclerosis, and inflammation in the arteries.33

 Despite the large number of studies on the impact of nutrition in preventing and reversing type 2 diabetes, this disease is only becoming more prevalent.
 Only one in three prediabetic patients reports ever being told by the doctor to exercise and improve their diets.34